 Form I-9 Employee ID Verification Agent

 Any request, information or payment received from the employee, shall be deemed as received from the employer, with the new employee acting as an agent, on behalf of the employer.
 Payment received shall be evidence of employer and employee review and acceptance of services rendered.
-(See Form I-9, and Form I-9 Instructions, revised 2016-11)
+(See Form I-9, and Form I-9 Instructions, check form expiration date)